Dog Age Calculator

 What are the signs that my dog is entering old age?+

 Signs of aging in dogs include: graying around the muzzle and eyes (often starting at 5–7 years), reduced energy and interest in play, stiffer movement especially after rest, increased sleep, cloudiness in the eyes (nuclear sclerosis), weight changes, and more frequent urination.
 Small breeds are generally considered senior at 10–12 years; large and giant breeds may be senior as early as 6–8 years.
-Regular vet checkups become especially important during senior years.
+Regular vet checkups become especially important during senior years — ideally every 6 months.

 What is the average dog lifespan by breed size?+

-Average lifespans: Small breeds (under 20 lbs) like Chihuahuas and Dachshunds typically live 12–18 years.
+Average lifespans by size: small breeds (under 20 lbs) like Chihuahuas and Dachshunds typically live 12–18 years.
 Medium breeds (21–50 lbs) like Beagles and Bulldogs average 10–15 years.
 Large breeds (51–90 lbs) like Labrador Retrievers live 9–13 years.
 Giant breeds (over 90 lbs) like Great Danes have the shortest lifespans at 7–10 years.
 Mixed breeds tend to live slightly longer than purebreds due to greater genetic diversity.

 What dog breeds live the longest?+